groonga/groonga/doc/source/reference/commands/logical_select.rst

 ..   --columns[n_likes_string].value n_likes \
 ..   --output_columns _id,n_likes,n_likes_string

-.. _select-columns-name-value:
+.. _logical-select-columns-name-value:

 ``columns[${NAME}].value``
 """"""""""""""""""""""""""

 .. versionadded:: 7.0.1

-Corresponds to :ref:`logical-select-columns-name-value` in :doc:`select`.
-See :ref:`logical-select-columns-name-value` for
+Corresponds to :ref:`select-columns-name-value` in :doc:`select`.
+See
-details.
+:ref:`select-columns-name-value` for details.

 You need to specify :doc:`/reference/window_function` as ``value`` value and other window function related parameters when you use window